lisajamhoury/The-Body-Everywhere-And-Here/syllabus.md

 ## Content Overview
 ### Week One: Sept 9, 2020
 * Topic: The Body & The Computer
-* Technical: Computer vision in Javascript
+* Technical: The Pixel Array — Low-level computer vision in Javascript

 ### Week Two: Sept 14, 2020
 * Topic: Presence in virtual spaces